HadeelMabrouk/Cooperative-Scheduler/README.md

 The purpose of this application is to Read the ambient temperature using DS3231 RTC (over I2C bus) sensor every 30 sec, and then produce an alarm through an external LED flashing when the temperature exceeds a threshold that is given by the user through TeraTerm terminal emulator using an asynchronous serial link (UART2) connected via a USB-to-TTL module.
 #### Design:
 * _Tasks_:
-  * Sensor Setting: to set the temperature integer and fractional partion register addresses, as well as the control register.
+  * Sensor Setting: to set the temperature integer and fractional portion register addresses, as well as the control register.
   * Read Threshold: to read the desired temperature threshold value from the user from using UART2.
   * Check Temperature: to periodically check the ambient temperature every 30 seconds, and set the alarm flag if it exceeds the threshold value.
   * Toggle LED: to flash the external LED in case of an alarm.